-Policy Title: The University of Illinois System Policy on Organizational Conflicts of Interest Policy Owner: Vice President for Academic Affairs Responsible Official: Vice President for Academic Affairs (System); Vice Chancellor for Research (UIUC and UIC); Vice Chancellor for Academic Affairs (UIS) Approved by: University of Illinois Board of Trustees Date Approved: 07/19/2018 Effective Date: 07/19/2018 Date Amended (most recent): 07/19/2018 Targeted Review Date: 07/19/2023 Contact: System, coi@uillinois.edu; Chicago, coi@uic.edu; Springfield, coi@uis.edu; Urbana-Champaign, coi@illinois.edu Related Policies: Policy on Conflicts of Commitment and Interest Policy on Financial Conflicts of Interests in Research
+Policy Title: The University of Illinois System Policy on Organizational Conflicts of Interest Policy Owner: Vice President for Academic Affairs

+Responsible Official: Vice President for Academic Affairs (System); Vice Chancellor for Research and Innovation (UIUC); Vice Chancellor for Research (UIC); Vice Chancellor for Academic Affairs (UIS)

+Approved by: University of Illinois Board of Trustees

+Date Approved: 07/19/2018

+Effective Date: 07/19/2018

+Date Amended (most recent): 01/18/2024

+Targeted Review Date: 01/19/2029

+Contact: System, coi@uillinois.edu; Chicago, coi@uic.edu; Springfield, coi@uis.edu; Urbana-Champaign, coi@illinois.edu

+Related Policies:

+University of Illinois System Policy on Outside Activities and Conflicts of Commitment and Interest

+Policy on Financial Conflicts of Interests in Research

 II.
+Purpose

+The purpose of this policy is to describe the principles and processes for identifying, managing, and minimizing or eliminating Organizational Conflicts of the University and of its Key Organizational Leaders.

+III.
 Scope

-This Policy applies to the University of Illinois System, including the universities at Urbana-Champaign, Chicago, and Springfield, the System Offices, and the University Hospital (collectively "University"), and Key Organizational Leaders of the University.
+This Policy applies to the University of Illinois System, including the universities at Urbana-Champaign, Chicago including the University Hospital, and Springfield, and the System Offices, (collectively "University"), and Key Organizational Leaders1 of the University.

-III.
+IV.
 Definitions

-Key Organizational Leader: An administrator of the University at the dean or equivalent level or higher and/or who possesses delegated organizational decision-making authority over personnel appointments, salaries, promotions, and/or allocation of organizational resources for individuals involved in the design, conduct, reporting, review, or oversight of research.
+Key Organizational Leader: System president, vice president, or a university administrator at the dean or equivalent level or higher and/or who possesses delegated organizational decision-making authority over personnel appointments, salaries, promotions, and/or allocation of organizational resources for individuals involved in the design, conduct, reporting, review, or oversight of research.

-Significant Financial Interest: A financial interest is significant when there is a reasonable probability that the existence of the financial interest could bias research or a research related business transaction.
+Significant Financial Interest: A financial interest is a situation in which there is a reasonable probability that the existence of the financial interest could bias research or a research related business transaction.
 The following financial interests of the University or of Key Organizational Leaders are considered significant: